Jindabyne

 Jindabyne performs slightly above the national average for education, showing competitive qualification levels and steady academic outcomes

-Educational participation is notably high at 29.4%, including 9.2% in secondary education, 8.3% in primary education, and 4.9% pursuing tertiary education.
+Educational participation is notably high, with 29.4% of residents currently enrolled in formal education, including 9.2% in secondary education, 8.3% in primary education, and 4.9% pursuing tertiary education.

 Frequently Asked Questions - Education